KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-16-app-engine.md

 I wrote this example with the goal of making it easy to deploy a server without worrying about any complicated frameworks or dealing with static resources or dependencies, but there are **many** ways to approach this.

 For example, you might use a framework like [Spring Boot](https://spring.io/projects/spring-boot) or [Vaadin](https://vaadin.com/), or you might separate the main class into its own project and package your server code into a war file.
-See [this page](https://cloud.google.com/appengine/docs/standard/java11/runtime#framework_compatibility) and [these examples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java11) for more information.
+See [Google Cloud -AppEngine-docs](https://cloud.google.com/appengine/docs/standard/java11/runtime#framework_compatibility) and [Google Cloud - Examples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java11) for more information.

 There is no single correct way to deploy a server to App Engine, so you'll likely encounter other approaches.
 If you see discrepancies between my examples and other examples you find on the internet (stuff like using a `web.xml` file instead of annotations or using a framework instead of Jetty and servlets), that's okay!